 “Not because there is anything inherent about their biology, but because of the systemic racism that has created the environments and the circumstances where people are more likely to develop type 2 diabetes,” she added.

-“Other people who are at risk include women who had gestational diabetes when they were pregnant,” said Dr. Kirley.
-“Women who have a history of gestational diabetes are a frequently overlooked group of people and they’re really at high risk for developing type 2 diabetes.”
+“Other people who are at risk include people who had gestational diabetes when they were pregnant,” said Dr. Kirley.
+“People who have a history of gestational diabetes are a frequently overlooked group of people and they’re really at high risk for developing type 2 diabetes.”

 Such patients really benefit “from more frequent follow up with their physicians, making sure they’re monitoring this over the long term,” she said, adding “they may benefit more from medications for prevention than some of the other people with different risk factors.”